Cat Skiing in Europe

 Many avid skiers and boarders around the world don’t know what cat skiing is, but “knowledge is powder”!

-The Europe cat ski locations in remote parts of North Macedonia, Georgia, Kosovo, Russia, Turkey and Ukraine have an added sense of adventure to them also.
+The Europe cat ski locations in remote parts of North Macedonia, Georgia, Kosovo, Russia, Türkiye and Ukraine have an added sense of adventure to them also.
 Click here to see all our European cat skiing packages.
+Kosovo is rapidly becoming Europe's cat skiing hotspot with 4 operators in 3 different mountain ranges.

 The only downside to cat skiing Europe is that it’s very easy to develop an addiction to powder skiing.
 You have been warned!